Martin Linton: Parliamentary career

 In March 2010, Linton drew criticism for remarks he made to a meeting at the House of Commons held by the Palestine Solidarity Campaign and Friends of al-Aqsa, in which he stated that:

 “There are long tentacles of Israel in this country who are funding election campaigns and putting money into the British political system for their own ends...when you make decisions about how you vote and how you advise constituents to vote, you must make them aware of the attempt by Israelis and by pro-Israelis to influence the election.”

 At the 2010 General Election, he lost his seat to Jane Ellison of the Conservative Party.

 Personal life

 He lives in Battersea with his wife Sara (married July 2008) and his two stepdaughters.
-His first wife Kathy, with whom he had two children (now grown-up), died in 1995.

-His great-grandfather was the inaugural Bishop of Riverina, New South Wales, Australia.
+His first wife Kathy, with whom he had two children, died in 1995.
+His great-grandfather, Sydney Linton, was the inaugural Bishop of Riverina, New South Wales, Australia.